Can Lockheed Martin Corporation (LMT) Remain Competitive?

 LMT’s Market Performance

-LMT stocks went up by 0.44% for the week, with a monthly drop of -0.76% and a quarterly performance of -5.43%, while its annual performance rate touched -4.82%.
-The volatility ratio for the week stands at 1.89% while the volatility levels for the past 30 days are set at 1.99% for Lockheed Martin Corporation.
-The simple moving average for the period of the last 20 days is 0.20% for LMT stocks with a simple moving average of -7.59% for the last 200 days.
+LMT stocks went up by 5.51% for the week, with a monthly jump of 6.36% and a quarterly performance of 0.25%, while its annual performance rate touched 7.51%.
+The volatility ratio for the week stands at 1.78% while the volatility levels for the past 30 days are set at 2.02% for Lockheed Martin Corporation.
+The simple moving average for the period of the last 20 days is 5.20% for LMT stocks with a simple moving average of -2.20% for the last 200 days.

 Analysts’ Opinion of LMT